 Having a Disney Frozen party for your little princess?
 These Disney’s Frozen birthday party ideas are so much fun, I used the colors pink, purple, and blue to make a super awesome birthday theme!

 I can’t believe that my daughter is already 4!
-We had a cute Frozen birthday party for her at our local park playground, complete with a jumper, food, sweets and plenty of friends.
-Here is our cute Frozen birthday party ideas and decorations I love how it turned out!
+We had a cute Disney Frozen birthday party for her at our local park playground, complete with a jumper, food, sweets, and plenty of friends.
+Here are our cute Frozen birthday party ideas and decorations.
+I love how it turned out!

-I created this on the computer, using a free printable invitation and the Picmonkey online photo editor.
+Let’s get started with the invitations!
+I created free personalized Frozen invitations for the party and handed them out about 3 weeks in advance.
+I was able to use a version of this invitation template and created these right on my computer, using a free printable invitation and the Picmonkey online photo editor (no longer free, try using Fotor instead).
 This way, you can print it out on thick card stock to hand out, or just send the invitation via email.
 I did both.

 The Frozen jumper